SHOOTING THE BLACK POWDER REVOLVER

 For all these reasons and because the Colts had been "battle tested" in wars from India to Mexico and in countless skirmishes by the most famous fighting men of the time, old Sam Colt felt he could charge big money for his revolvers and he did.
 Remington was a "Johnny come lately" and had no such delusions regarding the worth of their revolver, regardless of its technical superiority.
 Remington's reputation would have to be built from scratch and so they were satisfied to sell a lot of "plain Jane" revolvers without fancy color hardening and engraving for much less money and by doing so, impress government buyers that way (which they did).
 Once in the hands of fighting men, the Remington revolver would speak for itself and at the end of the War, it was the preferred surplus revolver the returning soldier would take home.

-Of course, there are many other types of revolvers on the market ranging from the Starr double action to the huge Dragoons to the 9 shot + shotgun LeMat to the brass framed and historically accurate reproductions of Confederate manufactured pistols in .36 caliber to the awful non-historic brass framed models in .44 caliber.
-They all work the same, load the same and are equally fun to shoot, but as they were in the past, "also ran" models are only a small fraction of what people were shooting then and just a fraction of what people are shooting today, so I am not going to go into any detail about them.
+Of course, there are many other types of revolvers on the market ranging from the Starr double action to the huge Dragoons to the 9 shot + shotgun LeMat to the brass framed and historically accurate reproductions of Confederate manufactured pistols in .36 caliber to Pietta's popular, but non-historic brass framed model in .44 caliber (who's brand name I will not mention).
+They all work the same, load the same and are equally fun to shoot, but "also ran" models are only a small fraction of what people were shooting then and just a fraction of what people are shooting today, so I am not going to go into any detail about them.
 Let it suffice that the general information presented here applies to them just as it does to the Colts and Remingtons.

 The fact is, no matter what type of revolver you have or you decide to get, it will be a lot of fun to shoot and the owners of each type comes to really like what they have.
 It is really hard to make a mistake here, so if you like the looks of a particular model or you like some historical aspect associated with it, buy it, you won't be sorry.

 What brand and where to buy itSo what brand should you buy?
 I admit that I am prejudiced in favor of the Uberti brand and prejudiced against the Pietta brand.
 As far as I'm concerned, all the other brands lie somewhere in between.
 My Uberti is a top of the line model, it shoots very accurately and it is the most faithful reproduction of the original Remington on the market.
-I am prejudiced against Pietta firearms, but not because of their superb fit and finish (the external machining, fit & finish is indeed superb), but because of my early experience with them as inaccurate shooters due to what I saw as cheap & substandard internal machining of their barrels and firing chambers.
+I am prejudiced against Pietta firearms, but not because of their superb fit and finish (the external machining, fit & finish is indeed superb), but because of my early experience with them as inaccurate shooters due to what I saw as substandard & inaccruate machining of their firing chambers and especially their bores & rifling.
 Perhaps by now they have improved that aspect of their manufacturing and they can be expected to shoot as well as any brand.

-OK, since writing the above, I've had an opportunity to do some minor but extensive gun-smithing on a friend's Pietta that he has had for years, but had never fired before.
+OK, since writing the above, I've had an opportunity to do some minor but extensive gun-smithing on a friend's Pietta that he has had for several years, but had never fired before.
 After a bunch of work, I have it operating nearly as well as my Uberti.
 While working on it I noticed the internal machining was poor with a lot of tool marks in the deeper parts of the chambers and the chambers were not all exactly equal in volume.
-Based on this and my old prejudices, I "knew" that it wouldn't be a good shooter.
+Based on this and my old prejudices, I "knew" that it have a poorly made barrel & rifling and wouldn't be a good shooter.
 Well, we went to the range to fire it for the first time and the first thing I did was show my friend how to load the pistol "properly" as I describe in chapter 3.
-My friend wasn't so sure, so he insisted that I take the first few shots (maybe he was afraid it would "explode" on me).
+My friend wasn't so sure it was safe, so he insisted that I take the first few shots (maybe he was afraid it would "explode" on me).
 Not expecting the pistol to be very accurate, I amazed my friend and myself by hitting in the black every time (and, of course, NO chain fires).
 After this latest experience, I think I might have to take back what I said earlier about Piettas not being accurate shooters.
+Obviously, during the time I had so much trouble with Piettas and the time this revolver was manufactured, they at least had improved the quality of their barrels.

-Just this last Christmas the son of a friend of mine was given a Pietta Remington as a present.
+Just this last Christmas (2013) the son of a friend of mine was given a Pietta Remington as a present.
 Of course, I had to look it over.
-I looked it over very, very carefully and looked at it really closeup with a strong glass and I admit that I was very impressed with the quality and workmanship of this latest example of Pietta's manufacturing.
+I looked it over very, very carefully with a strong magnifying glass and I admit that I was very impressed with the internal and external quality and workmanship of this latest example of Pietta's manufacturing.
 In nearly every respect it was the equivalent of my two Uberti pistols and I have no doubt that it will be a fine shooter.
 I now have to admit that Pietta's quality standards have vastly improved in the last few years.
-I would still be somewhat cautious about buying an older Pietta, but the newer ones (not in brass) are excellent.
+I would still be somewhat cautious about buying an older Pietta, but the newer ones are excellent.

 Then there is a question of where you should buy.
 In most places in the USA, a black powder firearm may be ordered through the mail in addition to buying one at a retail store.
 These firearms are also available for sale at many Civil War reenactments at the areas reserved for the "sutlers."
 Personally, (and they aren't paying me to say this), I think that Dixie Gun Works is an excellent bet and I've only had the most positive experiences with them including their superb gunsmithing department.
 I am prejudiced against Cabalas only because they seem to really push their brass framed Piettas and advertise many of these cheap fakes with misleading or downright inaccurate historical descriptions.
 For example, their .44 caliber brass framed so-called "Confederate Navy" model is a fake, a falsification of history and what they say about the originals having been made in the South and used by Southern Officers just isn't true -- and they should know better than to say so.
 I have no experience with Cabalas' gunsmithing department (if they have one), so I can't speak to that.
 OK, I just learned that Cabalas doesn't have a gunsmithing department.
 Some good deals on Piettas and some lesser known brands may be had at the Civil War reenactments, but it is unlikely you will get any follow-up service from the seller.
 My advice is to buy the best from the best, but it is up to you to judge for yourself who and what the best is and for this you must do a little homework.